 Do not apply heat for more than 5 to 10 minutes at a time.

 Menthol: Many menthol preparations – creams, lotions, or gels – are available for pain relief.
 When they’re rubbed into the skin, they increase blood circulation to the affected area and produce a warm (or sometimes cool) soothing feeling that lasts for several hours.

-To use menthol, test your skin by rubbing a small amount of the substance in a circle about the size of a quarter in the area of the pain (or the area you want to treat).
-This will let you know whether menthol is uncomfortable to you or irritates your skin.
-If the menthol does not create a problem, rub some more into the area.
-The feeling from the menthol slowly increases and remains up to several hours.
-If you are concerned about the odor bothering others, you can use the menthol when you are alone, perhaps in the evening or overnight.
+To use menthol, test your skin by rubbing a small amount of the substance in a circle about the size of a quarter in the area you want to treat.
+This will let you know if menthol is uncomfortable to you or irritates your skin.
+If the menthol doesn’t cause a problem, rub some more into the area.
+The feeling from the menthol slowly increases and lasts up to several hours.

 Precautions: Do not rub menthol near your eyes, or over broken skin, a skin rash, or mucous membranes (such as inside your nose or mouth, or around your genitals and rectum).

 Make sure you do not get menthol in your eyes.
 Wash your hands well with soap and warm water after using menthol.